discretize/discretize-guides/builds/engineer/condi-holosmith/index.md

 cmGuide: ""
 ---

-The <Specialization text="Condi Holosmith" name="Holosmith"/> is a bursty and high-damage condi build that performs very well in condition comps, and especially well in the Sunqua Peak fractal.  and a bit of <Boon name="Might"/> .
+The <Specialization text="Condi Holosmith" name="Holosmith"/> is a bursty and high-damage condi build that performs very well in condition comps, and especially well in the Sunqua Peak fractal.

 It offers: